 Talk with your doctor about any new or worsening symptoms.
 See your doctor regularly, even if you’re feeling well.
 Now that you have information about oxygen levels and the digestive system, discuss your oxygen, food and exercise needs with your doctor.
 You and your physician can decide, together, on the best treatment plan for you.

-Stem cell therapy also helps many people with chronic lung diseases breathe easier by promoting the healing of lung tissue from within the body.
-The Lung Institute extracts stem cells from a patient’s blood or bone marrow tissue, separates them and then returns them intravenously.
-The stem cells travel with the blood through the heart and into the lungs to become oxygenated.
-Once in the lungs, the majority of the stem cells become trapped in the pulmonary trap, and the now oxygen-rich blood travels to the rest of the body.
+Cellular therapy also helps many people with chronic lung diseases breathe easier by promoting the healing of lung tissue from within the body.
+The Lung Health Institute extracts cells from a patient’s blood separates them and then returns them intravenously.
+The cells may travel with the blood through the heart and into the lungs to become oxygenated.
+Once in the lungs, the majority of the cells become trapped in the pulmonary trap, and the now oxygen-rich blood travels to the rest of the body.
 In fact, many patients report improved lung function and are able to come off their supplemental oxygen after treatment.
-We’re happy to help you and to answer your questions, so contact us at (800) 729-3065.
+We’re happy to help you and to answer your questions, so contact us at 888-745-6697.

 Oxygen and You: